unrealmanu/InnoteamRemoteMediaBundle/README.md

 * field type support for remote resources (only Cloudinary supported at the moment)
 * support for images, videos, and documents upload
 * images cropping editor
+* Gravity of Subject of Cloudinary: G_auto: none, subject, classic

 ## Licence and installation instructions